From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Discussion

 To delimit scope explicitly: this paper does not claim to have derived quantum gravity, unified general relativity with quantum mechanics, or proved the axioms A1--A4.
 What is claimed is that if A1--A4 hold, then every element of the superspace SDE is uniquely determined as a non-parametric, first-principles consequence of the axioms.
-Whether A1--A4 are physically operative is an empirical question that can be addressed by observational data at galactic scales.

 What the derivation chain does establish is that the gravitational diffusion coefficient is uniquely determined (the Gravitational Diffusion Theorem, Appendix~C) by the same physical principles (the fluctuation--dissipation theorem, mass--energy equivalence, and the equivalence principle) that govern the nine validated domains, as a non-parametric, first-principles consequence of general relativity and quantum field theory.